unisonweb/olddocsite/_includes/gettingstarted.markdown

   Welcome to Unison!

-  I'm currently watching for changes to .u files under ~/UnisonCodebase
+  I'm currently watching for changes to .u files under ~/unisoncode

   Type help to get help. 😎

 .>
 ```

 Unison is now waiting for your input in two different ways:
-1. It’s listening for changes to files with the `.u` extension, anywhere under the `UnisonCodebase` directory (including any subdirectories).
+1. It’s listening for changes to files with the `.u` extension, anywhere under the `unisoncode` directory (including any subdirectories).
-2. It’s waiting for you to give a command at the prompt.
+2. It’s waiting for you to give a command at the `.>` prompt.

-The first thing Unison did was create a codebase in `UnisonCodebase/.unison`.
+The first thing Unison did was create a codebase in `unisoncode/.unison`.

 This already has a number of functions and data types in it to get you started.

 ## Evaluate Unison Expressions
-While keeping Unison running in the terminal, open up a file called e.g. `UnisonCodebase/scratch.u`.
+While keeping Unison running in the terminal, open up a file called e.g. `unisoncode/scratch.u`.
 Any file ending with `.u`  under the directory Unison says it’s watching will do.

 Instead of typing Unison expressions at the prompt like in a traditional read-eval-print loop, you can ask Unison to evaluate expressions just by putting them in your `.u` file.
 If you begin a line with `>`, Unison will evaluate the rest of that line and print the result.
 For example, if you add this to `scratch.u` and save it: